5 min read · Cost

 Quick Answers

-Some sub-neighborhoods have historic recognition; CC&Rs or design covenants exist on some streets.
-We check during scoping.
+Some sub-neighborhoods have historic recognition, and CC&Rs or design covenants exist on certain streets.
+We check for these during scoping so the spec respects any applicable requirements.

-Yes — narrow exposure lap and Hardie's profile range support craftsman, Tudor, and other period direction in non-corroding material.
+Yes.
+Narrow-exposure lap and Hardie's profile range support craftsman, Tudor, and other period direction in non-corroding material, so you keep the historic look without the original material's failure modes.

 Sources